aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 2. Next we install EKS kubectl client.
 For Linux client, in ```eks-cluster``` directory, execute: ```./install-kubectl-linux.sh``` For other operating systems, [install and configure kubectl for EKS](https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html).

-3. *Ensure that you have at least version 1.16.73 of the AWS CLI installed, your system's Python version must be Python 3, or Python 2.7.9 or greater, and you have completed ```aws configure```.*
+3. *Ensure that you have at least version 1.16.73 of the AWS CLI installed, your system's Python version must be Python 3, or Python 2.7.9 or greater, and you have completed ```aws configure```.
+Also make sure the command ```aws-iam-authenticator help``` works.*

    In ```eks-cluster``` directory, execute: ```./update-kubeconfig.sh``` to update kube configuration